Keith Kellogg: Military service

 During the Vietnam War, he served in the 101st Airborne Division and, after qualifying as a U.S. Army Special Forces officer, as a special forces adviser to the Cambodian Army.
 It was during his time in Vietnam that Kellogg earned the Silver Star, Bronze Star with "V" Device, and Air Medal with "V" Device.

 In 1985, then-LTC Kellogg commanded 1st Battalion, 504th Parachute Infantry Regiment, which became the first light infantry unit to rotate to the Fort Irwin National Training Center (NTC) located in the Mojave Desert.
 Kellogg later commanded 3rd Brigade, 7th Infantry Division during Operation Just Cause.

 During the 1990–1991 Gulf War, Kellogg served in the 82nd Airborne Division, first as chief of staff and then as assistant commander.
 Kellogg subsequently served as the Commander of Special Operations Command Europe (SOCEUR) and then took command of the 82nd Airborne Division in 1996.

 Kellogg was a lieutenant general serving as the Joint Staff's J6 (Director of Command, Control, Communications, and Computers) in the Pentagon during the attacks on September 11, 2001.
 He retired from the Army in 2003.

-Private sector
+Career

+Early career

 Following Kellogg's retirement from active duty, he joined Oracle Corporation as an adviser to its homeland security division, but from December 2003 to 2004, he held a leading position in the Coalition Provisional Authority (CPA).
 Kellogg served in Baghdad as Chief Operating Officer for the CPA, the transition government of Iraq after the 2003 U.S.-led invasion and the disbanding of the Iraqi Army.
 During this time, Kellogg, with a reputation as an "expediter" known for cutting through red tape, was tasked with ensuring speed and discipline during the massive reconstruction process.
 Following his service with the CPA, Kellogg was awarded the Department of Defense Medal for Distinguished Public Service.

 He held positions with CACI International Inc. and later Cubic Corporation starting in January 2005.